 Students are responsible for following the Graduate School's dissertation submission requirements.
-See Section 7.11 of the Graduate School Handbook for more information.
+See Graduate School Handbook, Section 7.11 for more information.

-- 7. Final Oral Examination.
+- 7. Final Oral Examination (aka: Dissertation Defense).
 The purpose of the final oral examination is to defend the content of the dissertation, research on which the document is based, and data and concepts that have contributed to the research.
-See Section 7.9 of the Graduate School Handbook for more information. - a.
+See Graduate School Handbook, Section 7.9 for more information. - a.
 Scheduling the Final Oral Examination.
 The student's dissertation committee must approve a draft of the dissertation before the final oral examination (i.e., the dissertation defense) can be scheduled.
 The Graduate School must be notified of the date of the final oral examination using the Application for Final Defense form via GRADFORMS no less than two weeks before the proposed date of the examination.
 Students should allow time for their application to be approved by their advisor. - b.
 Final Oral Examination Procedures.
 The final oral examination, which normally will not exceed two hours in duration, is conducted by the student's Dissertation Committee with the advisor acting as Chairperson.
 The final oral examination is also attended by a Graduate Faculty Representative.